The-Mooncake/DXRenderer/README.md

 A simple DirectX12 renderer build in Windows.
 The objective of this is to get used to more modern graphics pipelines and to explore writing a renderer from scratch.
 This helps me understand the graphics programmer pipeline to a deeper level.

 I used many different resources available online, these are referenced in 'Renderer.cpp'.
+Individual releases can be found in the Tags section.

 Latest release is "v2" which adds USD geometry support and renders a rotating cube.